 The cold clinical definition to a celiac sprue disease diagnosis is this: Positive antibodies to the proteins glutenin and gliadin, tissue transglutaminase, and intestinal endomysium, along with the verified presence of HLA-DQ2 or HLA-DQ8 genes.
 Fun, huh?
 Such an explanation doesn’t exactly insinuate celiac symptoms.

 If you and your doctor (or natural physician) determine your problems are distinctly a result of consuming gluten, you may be diagnosed as having celiac disease.
 Celiac disease is an autoimmune disorder of the small intestine.
 It can rear its troublesome head at any point from infancy to old age.
-Currently, celiac disease is believed to be inherited.
+Celiac disease is an inherited autoimmune disease.
 However, as it has often gone misdiagnosed or undiagnosed in the past, you may have gluten intolerance in your family and not realize it.

 Thankfully, people are becoming more sensitive and aware of gluten intolerance in children so gluten intolerance symptoms in children are now much more likely to be diagnosed than they were just ten years ago.
-Gluten intolerance symptoms in adults, however, are still somewhat nebulous as they often dovetail with conditions such as ulcerative colitis, Crohn’s disease, lactose intolerance and yeast intolerance.
-And because adults too often grow accustomed to some discomforts, celiac disease symptoms in adults often go left untreated.
+Gluten intolerance symptoms in adults, however, are still somewhat nebulous as they often dovetail with conditions such as ulcerative colitis, Crohn’s disease, lactose intolerance, irritable bowel syndrome and yeast intolerance.
+And because adults too often grow accustomed to some discomforts as they age, celiac disease symptoms in adults often go left untreated.

-It is important to recognize that clinical tests (a blood test and/or an intestinal biopsy) can determine to some certainty that you have coeliac disease, but inconclusive or negative results in these tests do not necessarily mean you’re free from wheat gluten intolerance.
+It is important to recognize that clinical tests (a blood test and/or an intestinal biopsy) can determine to some certainty that you have coeliac disease, but inconclusive or negative results in these tests do not necessarily mean you’re free from some form of wheat gluten intolerance.
 In fact, most people experiencing legitimate and significant sensitivity symptoms have officially tested negative for Celiac Disease.
-These individuals are categorized as Non-Celiac Gluten Sensitive, or NCGS.
+Most of these individuals are categorized as Non-Celiac Gluten Sensitive, however, some may suffer from other forms of non-celiac gluten intolerance, including a wheat allergy, dermatitis herpetiformis or gluten ataxia.

-The only way to deal with this disease is a strict gluten-free diet.
+The only way to treat coeliac sprue disease is to adapt a vigilant and strict gluten-free diet.
 Thankfully, gluten-free foods are much more widely available than they were a decade ago.

 What Are Common Celiac Disease Symptoms?

-Keep in mind that currently there are an estimated 250 or more symptoms related to gluten intolerance or celiac disease and many of these symptoms may overlap with other diseases and conditions.
-While you will often see celiac disease symptoms such as constipation, diarrhea, gas, bloating, fatigue and joint pain mentioned as the most common celiac disease symptoms, keep in mind that such symptoms can occur with dozens of other diseases and ailments as well.
+Keep in mind that currently there are an estimated 250 or more symptoms or conditions related to gluten intolerance or celiac disease and many of these symptoms may overlap with other diseases and conditions.
+While you will often see celiac disease symptoms such as constipation, diarrhea, gas, bloating, fatigue and joint pain mentioned as the most common celiac disease symptoms, these symptoms can occur with dozens of other diseases and ailments as well.
 Always consult a medical professional rather than attempt to diagnose yourself.
 In some cases, these may manifest as silent celiac disease symptoms and go undiagnosed for years.

-Some believe the most accurate way to identify and diagnose your condition is to use an elimination diet, a strict diet in which you completely eliminate gluten and all foods containing gluten for a significant period of time, then use careful record-keeping and observation to compare your symptoms before the elimination period to your symptoms after the elimination period.
+Some believe the most accurate way to identify and diagnose your condition is to use an elimination diet, a strict diet where you completely eliminate gluten and all foods containing gluten for a significant period of time, then use careful record-keeping and observation to compare your symptoms before the elimination period to your symptoms after the elimination period.
+Be mindful of the placebo effect.

-So it is important you discuss allergy and intolerance testing with your doctor before you attempt to isolate your symptoms with any kind of elimination diet.
+So many people feel it is important you discuss allergy and intolerance testing with your doctor before you attempt to isolate your symptoms with any kind of elimination diet.

 What Is A Gluten Allergy?

 As I discuss on my gluten allergy symptoms page, defining a gluten allergy has been a surprisingly tricky matter for me.
 When I first began this website, I avoided using the term at all.
 Why?
-Because it is technically incorrect.
+Because it is technically incorrect and even misleading.
 Celiac disease and gluten intolerance are not allergies.
 An allergy is a Type 1 Hypersensitivity and involves IgE antibodies (Immunoglobulin E) and a histamine response.
-While a wheat allergy is an allergy, celiac disease and a non-celiac gluten sensitivity are not allergies.
+While a wheat allergy is an allergy, celiac disease, dermatitis herpetiformis, gluten ataxia and a non-celiac gluten sensitivity are not allergies.

 However, an overwhelming number of people in the real world use gluten allergy in place of any of these other terms.
 You find it in major media outlets, in discussion forums and on gluten-free blogs.
 When I researched how often people use different terms to search the internet and when I researched the occurrence of different phrases in all news outlets, I found the term gluten allergy used far more often than celiac disease, gluten intolerance or gluten sensitivity.